FAQ's About Adopted Rate Adjustments

 How does my bill break down?
 Is it based on how much water I use?

-Your sewer bill includes two charges from AlexRenew.
+Your wastewater treatment bill includes two charges from AlexRenew.
 The first charge, a base charge, is a fixed charge based upon your meter size.
 The second charge, the wastewater treatment charge, is a volume charge that is based upon how much water you use and the expenses required to treat the wastewater produced from that volume.

 The other charges on your bill are the City of Alexandria’s sanitary sewer system capital investment and maintenance fee.
 AlexRenew bills for this on behalf of the City of Alexandria and remits payment back to the City of Alexandria.